 The mentioned configuration template is also available here:

-slot= # some unique identifier repo=git://source.ffmpeg.org/ffmpeg.git # the source repository samples= # path to samples directory workdir= # directory in which to do all the work #fate_recv="ssh -T email@example.com" # command to submit report comment= # optional description build_only= # set to "yes" for a compile-only instance that skips tests # the following are optional and map to configure options arch= cpu= cross_prefix= cc= target_os= sysroot= target_exec= target_path= extra_cflags= extra_ldflags= extra_libs= extra_conf= # extra configure options not covered above #make= # name of GNU make if not 'make' makeopts= # extra options passed to 'make' #tar= # command to create a tar archive from its arguments on stdout, # defaults to 'tar c'
+slot= # some unique identifier repo=git://source.ffmpeg.org/ffmpeg.git # the source repository #branch=release/2.6 # the branch to test samples= # path to samples directory workdir= # directory in which to do all the work #fate_recv="ssh -T firstname.lastname@example.org" # command to submit report comment= # optional description build_only= # set to "yes" for a compile-only instance that skips tests ignore_tests= # the following are optional and map to configure options arch= cpu= cross_prefix= as= cc= ld= target_os= sysroot= target_exec= target_path= target_samples= extra_cflags= extra_ldflags= extra_libs= extra_conf= # extra configure options not covered above #make= # name of GNU make if not 'make' makeopts= # extra options passed to 'make' #makeopts_fate= # extra options passed to 'make' when running tests, # defaulting to makeopts above if this is not set #tar= # command to create a tar archive from its arguments on stdout, # defaults to 'tar c'

 When you have everything working properly you can create an SSH key pair and send the public key to the FATE server administrator who can be contacted at the email address email@example.com.

 Configure your SSH client to use public key authentication with that key when connecting to the FATE server.
 Also do not forget to check the identity of the server and to accept its host key.
 This can usually be achieved by running your SSH client manually and killing it after you accepted the key.
 The FATE server’s fingerprint is:

 If you have problems connecting to the FATE server, it may help to try out